 Put your feet on the ground and look around in the room.
 See that there’s no life threatening situation going on.
 If necessary, focus on the exit sign above the door.

 Find friendly eyes in the audience that help you to get you ‚in the now’ in order to remove the usurpation.

 Find a place in your body that feels OK, for example your relaxed legs, and focus on it.

 Remind yourself that you have done all the necessary preparatory work.
-There are no guarantees, but as long as you don’t forget to breathe and sing,… all will be OK.
+There are no guarantees, but as long as you don’t forget to breathe,… Everything will be OK.

 Put the destructive inner voice on hold for later.
 Engage for 100% in the now.
 Later on, when you go into dialogue with your inner voice during a calm moment, talk to yourself like you would talk to your best friend.

 Scientific research by psychologists Steven Ungerleider and Jacqueline Golding shows that the difference between Olympic athletes and the ones that don’t make the selection is not being made by their strategy, hours of sleep and training nor nourishment.
 It’s made by the mental practice during the final stage of preparation.
 It makes the difference between a peak performance and one that is just not that good.

 Use the power of suggestion and visualization before the concert.
 See yourself succeed.
 Feel the applause and the compliments.

 Raise your status.
 Take the space, stand straight and open your shoulders.
 Your posture has a clear effect on your emotions.

 Focus on your task at hand as a musician, namely your personal interpretation of the music.
 You’re standing on that stage to make contact with the audience by telling a story.
 The preparation before a concert is about you.
 The performance itself is about the audience.